jordwalke/pesy/README.md

 ## How Are The Binary And Library Built?

-In general, each package may contain many named "Libraries" which can be consumed, but `esy-peasy`produces exactly one sharable library with the same name as the package.

 - The single `.re` file in `bin/` becomes the `MyProject` executable.
 - The contents of `lib/` becomes the `my-project` named library.
 - Your binary `.re` file can automatically see the `my-project` library as the `YourProjectLib` module.
-- When other packages depend on your package, they can then use your `my-project` library, which will then allow them to see the `YourProjectLib` module.
+- Packages that depend on your package can then use your `my-project` library, which then allows them to see the `YourProjectLib` module.

-## Testing Your Binary:
+## Testing The Binary:

-As with any `esy` project, use the `esy x any-command-here` command to build and install your package for the duration of `any-command-here` so that `YourPackage` binary will be visible.
-You can pass arguments to your binary program.
+Use the standard `esy x any-command-here` command to run `any-command-here` as if you had installed the package.
+For example `esy x YourPackage --args` builds and runs your `YourPackage` executable with arguments.

-## Customizations:
+## Customize:
 - Omit the `lib/` directory if everything fits into the single file in `bin/`.
 - You may rename the `bin/Index.re` file to be `bin/YourProjectNameCamelCased.re`.
-- Nothing else.

 ## Adding New Package Dependencies:
 - `esy add @opam/dep-name@version` automatically builds and adds a new